fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-07-15-singapore-tuition.md

 #### Tuition in relations to Gifted Education Program in Singapore

 One ting expats in Singapore may not know is that many go through tuition to get into a Gifted Education Program in Singapore.
 A Gifted Education Program (GEP) is a specialized educational program designed to meet the needs of academically gifted or talented students.
 It aims to provide a more challenging and enriched learning experience for students who demonstrate exceptional abilities in intellectual, creative, or specific academic domains.
-Funnily enough, those who get into GEP continue with education

 The specific structure and implementation of GEP may vary between countries and educational systems.
 In general, however, the program identifies gifted students through various assessment methods, such as standardized tests, teacher recommendations, or portfolio assessments.
 Once identified, these students are offered specialized instruction and curriculum that goes beyond the standard curriculum provided to their peers.